icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-laptop.md

 To find out more on the YARP CLI, refer to the [YARP official documentation](http://yarp.it/latest/yarp.html).

-# Install the ssh keys for password-less login on icub-head
+## Install the ssh keys for password-less login on icub-head

-Log in as icub and create an ssh key.
+1. Log in as icub and create an ssh key.
 ```
 ssh-keygen -t rsa
 ```

-Leave all choises to default just by pressing return button\
+2. Leave all choices to default just by pressing return button
-Upload this key file to icub-head
+3. Upload this key file to icub-head
 ```
 ssh-copy-id -i /home/icub/.ssh/id_rsa.pub icub@icub-head
 ```

-You have to create a ssh connection also between icubsrv and icubsrv itself in order to let yarp run as server automatically through yarpmanager:
+4.You have to create a ssh connection also between icubsrv and icubsrv itself in order to let yarp run as server automatically through yarpmanager:
 ```
 ssh-copy-id -i /home/icub/.ssh/id_rsa.pub icub@icubsrv
 ```

-## Other configurations

 ## IP forwarding and NAT